-- All operations commit or abort/roll-back together such that they form a single unit of work. - All data modified as part of the same transaction are guaranteed to maintain a consistent state whether the transaction is aborted or committed. - Data modified from one transaction are isolated from other transactions until the transaction is either committed or aborted. - Once the transaction commits, all changes to data are guaranteed to be permanent.
+- All data modified as part of the same transaction are guaranteed to maintain a consistent state whether the transaction is aborted or committed. - Data modified from one transaction are isolated from other transactions until the transaction is either committed or aborted. - Once the transaction commits, all changes to data are guaranteed to be permanent.

-Appendix B. References
+Appendix B: References